ThePhenomenon1/ThePhenomenon1/README.md

 200 of those hours are scheduled for further Machine Learning specialization...

 But wait!
-A prestigious software company has come calling.
+A prestigious, multinational software company has come calling.
 Currently preparing for their Technical Tests!